Understanding PM2.5 Air Pollution

 PM2.5 Concentration Scale

-Based on US EPA Air Quality Index (AQI) standards
+Based on WHO Air Quality standards

 Moderate

-People with heart/lung disease, children, and older adults should limit prolonged outdoor exertion
+People with heart/lung disease, children, and older adults should limit prolonged outdoor exertion.

 Unhealthy